Yassine Amrioui: Olympique Club Khouribga

-On 17 January 2018, Amrioui signed 2 years and half contract with OCK.
+On 17 January 2018, Amrioui signed a two-and-half-year contract with OCK.

 As Far

-On 20 August 2019, Amrioui signed a 2-year contract with FAR Rabat.
+On 20 August 2019, Amrioui signed a two-year contract with FAR Rabat.
 He didn’t play a lot, so he decided to end the contract with the club and signed with the prestigious UTS - Union Touarga Sportive team.

 Union Touarga

 January 2021, new adventure for Amrioui and the young team UTS - Union Touarga Sportive.
 Summer 2021 after a good preparation and a game against national Olympique Moroccan team.
 Amrioui make ACL after 20min.
 At the end of his contract, he decided to be back in Europe near his family.

 Fc Schifflange 95

 In summer 2023, back in Europe, Amrioui signed with the ambitious team of BGL.

 UNA Strassen

 June 2024, after a good coaling with the Head Coach Vitor Pereira, Amrioui sign two year and one option contract.
 In July, the team will play the Europa Conference League qualifications for his first-time history.